- Getting there and getting around

 Camping permits—fees apply—are required before arrival at all camping areas within Inskip Peninsula Recreation Area.
 On-the-spot fines apply for camping without a valid permit.

 A tag with your booking number must be displayed at your camp site.
-Pre-paid permit packs—for campers who have booked and paid online or by phone—are available 24 hrs from outside the QPWS information centre in Rainbow Beach.
+Pre-paid permit packs—for campers who have booked and paid online or by phone—are available 24 hrs from outside the QPWS information centre in Rainbow Beach and Tewantin.

 It is your responsibility to renew your expired permit if you intend to stay longer.

-If you are part of an organised group, a group activity permit may be required.
+If you are part of an organised group, an organised event permit may be required.

 - Permits for special groups